 Sadly, on the afternoon of November 15, 2005, when two-thirds of the buildings restoration was complete, an accidental fire destroyed most of the Castle leaving only the skeletal remains of its stone walls and chimneys.
 With the Castle in ruins, a decision was made to preserve what was left as an outdoor meeting space and meditative garden.
 In 2010 the Academy for the Love of Learning opened a new ‘eco friendly’ Centre of Learning close to the former Castle site, which includes a gallery and archive featuring the artwork and personal artefacts of Seton as part of its ongoing Seton Legacy Project.

-While Seton’s life as an author, writer, artist, naturalist and conservationist is pretty well documented, there is a mystical and spiritual side to Seton, which from my initial research, have not yet been fully explored.
+While Seton’s life as an author, writer, artist, naturalist and conservationist is pretty well documented, there is a mystical and spiritual side to Seton, which from my initial researches have yet to be fully explored.
 I refer to his creation of the ‘Red Lodge’, mentioned earlier; about which little is known except for the small limited edition pamphlet he produced in 1912.
 What is known, is that his teachings influenced a number of later ‘Pagan oriented’ groups, which in turn played an important role in the prehistory of Gerald Gardner’s Wicca!
 These I shall be exploring later.